AudioRoam/android/README.md

 Joel Ross' Android Development course at the University of Washington iSchool.

 ## Our app makes use of:
-Google Maps API
-Google's Material Design
-Google's Firebase
+Google Maps API, Google's Material Design, Google's Firebase

 Background Image for Drawer retrieved from: https://www.dailydot.com/unclick/arizona-ice-tea-meme-aesthetic/